-1 Trading volume of over-the-counter-retail FX margin trading with customers uses a figure aggregated based on the monitoring survey that is reported by each member to the financial regulatory authority, a copy of which is to be submitted to the Association.
+Trading volume of over-the-counter-retail FX margin trading with customers uses a figure aggregated based on the monitoring survey that is reported by each member to the financial regulatory authority, a copy of which is to be submitted to the Association.
 Therefore, please note that the figures do not completely match those publicly announced by the Association on the monthly flash report on OTC FX transactions.

-2 Unless otherwise specifically explained, the "members subject to the survey" shall be referred to as the "Members" in this report.
-As all members that handle OTC retail FX margin trading are the "members subject to the survey," the meaning of the "members that handle OTC retail FX margin trading" is the same as that of the "members subject to the survey."
+&lt;sup>2 As all members that handle OTC retail FX margin trading are the "members subject to the survey," the meaning of the "members that handle OTC retail FX margin trading" is the same as that of the "members subject to the survey."
 However, please understand that both expressions are used in this report, depending on the context or for making the report easier to understand.